 Invest in technology

-In order to create a robust customer service program, you must have technology that supports X-data and O-data.
+In order to create a robust customer service program that supports exceptional customer service, you must have technology that supports X-data and O-data.
 The best customer experience management programs track every customer interaction and analyze the data to close the gap between what customers expect and the experience currently being delivered.
 In addition, service desk management and ticketing software programs are helpful to track service levels, set goals for your customer service team and make sure you’re closing the feedback loop with your customers.

 Provide self-help content

 A recent study by ZenDesk found that 91 percent of respondents said they would use a self-help knowledge base if it was available and met their needs.
 Customers want to answer their own questions without speaking to an agent.
 Creating a robust knowledge base can reduce the number of customer support calls, saving your company money and creating a better experience for your customers.

 When a customer reaches out to your company, they want a response— and fast!
 It’s important to directly respond to customer feedback and close the feedback loop with each customer to ensure their issue has been resolved.

 Meet your audience where they are for increased customer satisfaction